 Ms Alicia Montgomerie

 Alicia joined the BetterStart group in July 2016.
 She has a Bachelor of Health Science and a Master of Public Health.
 Her masters dissertation examined physical inactivity and obesity among South Australian adults.
 She has experience working with large population health studies, cohort studies and health surveillance systems, with advanced skills in the management of large datasets.
-Alicia's research role at BetterStart includes working on the Early Childhood Health and Development linked data project.
+Alicia's research role at BetterStart includes working on the Early Childhood Data Project.

 Janet joined the Better Start group in November 2016.
 She has worked with population health surveys since 1998 and from 2000 to 2002, assisted with research within the Diabetes Clearing House and the establishment of the Gestational Diabetes Mellitus Recall Register.
 Janet was the Study Coordinator of the North West Adelaide Health (NWAH) Study from 2002 to 2015, and the South Australian Consumer Experience Surveillance System (SACESS) Coordinator from 2012 to 2016.
-She has an undergraduate degree in Library & Information Studies, and a Master in Public Health.
-She is currently exploring parental body shape and its influence on the body shape and health of their offspring as part of her PhD.
+She has an undergraduate degree in Library & Information Studies and a Master in Public Health.
+In 2018, she completed her PhD with The University of Adelaide on the association between parental body shape and adult offspring body shape, including its influence on mortality and self-perception of weight.

-Helena joined BetterStart in February, 2017.
-She has a Bachelor degree and a Masters in Dentistry from the Federal University of Pelotas, Brazil, and is pursuing a PhD at the Australian Research Centre for Population Oral Health (ARCPOH, The University of Adelaide).
-Her PhD focuses on investigating the effect of socioeconomic position during the life course on periodontal disease in adulthood.
-With BetterStart, Helena will be working on the South Australian Early Childhood Data Project.
+Helena joined BetterStart in February 2017.
+She has a Bachelor degree and a Masters in Dentistry from the Federal University of Pelotas, Brazil, and completed a PhD in 2018 with the Australian Research Centre for Population Oral Health (ARCPOH), The University of Adelaide.
+Her PhD focused on investigating the effect of socioeconomic position during the life course on periodontal disease in adulthood.
+Helena will be working on the South Australian Early Childhood Data Project within the BetterStart group.

 Dandara is a Brazilian researcher who joined the BetterStart group in October 2016.
-She has a Bachelor in Dentistry and began her PhD in October 2014 at the Australian Research Centre for Population Oral Health (ARCPOH- University of Adelaide).
-Dandara's PhD work evaluates the impact of general and oral health conditions on individuals' quality of life.
-Over the last three years she has been involved in different research projects, analysing large datasets from population-based health studies (cross-sectional and cohort studies).
-Dandara is working with the BetterStart group on various projects involving epidemiological analysis of de-identified datasets.
+She has a Bachelor in Dentistry and completed her PhD in 2018 at the Australian Research Centre for Population Oral Health (ARCPOH), The University of Adelaide.
+Dandara's PhD work evaluated the impact of general and oral health conditions on the quality of life of individuals.
+Dandara is working with the BetterStart group on various projects involving epidemiological analysis of de-identified datasets, including child protection and parenting investments.

 Ms Alexandra Procter